MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/centralized-certificates.md

 ## Enabling CCS

-To enable CCS, a POST request should be sent to the CCS API endpoint along with all the necessary data to enable the feature.
+To enable the Central Certificate Store, a POST request should be sent to the CCS API endpoint along with all the necessary data to enable the feature.

-*POST* _/api/webserver/centralized-certificates/{ccs-id}_
+**POST** _/api/webserver/centralized-certificates/{id}_

 ```
 {